attila-lendvai/maru/README.md

 a symbolic expression evaluator that can compile its own implementation language, in less than 2000 LoC.

-This repo is also the place of exploration in the land of bootstrapping and computing system development.
+This repo is also a place of exploration in the land of bootstrapping and computing system development.
 I'm planning to introduce simpler languages into the bootstrap process; e.g. develop
 [a trivial stack machine based language](https://github.com/nagydani/seedling/)